trentlarson/lives-of-gifts/src/markdown/about.md

 If so, join us by spending your extra time by giving to that, freely.
-Whereas most people interact by carefully guarding their time and money with measurements, let's give without specific guarantees to people in that future world -- ourselves included.
+Whereas most people interact by carefully guarding their time and money with measurements and trade, let's give unconditionally to people in that future world -- ourselves included.

 ### The plan is straightforward. ###